BangerTech/webDock/README.md

    ./setup_webDock.sh
    ```

-5. The script will automatically create a `webDock` directory in your current location and set up everything needed
+5. The script will automatically create a `webDock` directory in your current location and set up everything needed.

 6. Once installed, launch the webDock UI and start installing containers through the interface.